Talus Pay Review (Formerly Talus Payments)

 Customer Service & Technical Support

-Talus Payments provides customer support primarily through its online Help Center, a Zendesk-based knowledgebase containing several articles with answers to common questions.
+Talus Pay provides customer support primarily through its online Help Center, a Zendesk-based knowledgebase containing several articles with answers to common questions.
 If you need help setting up your credit card terminal, this resource might be able to help.
 Unfortunately, it looks like you might be out of luck for more complex problems.
 Furthermore, the knowledgebase is out of date.
-It offers no information about Talus Pay Point Of Sale, eCommerce, or any other recent additions to Talus’s advertised services.
+It offers no information about Talus Pay Point Of Sale, eCommerce, or any other recent additions to the company’s advertised services.

-The quality of that phone support doesn’t appear to be very good, either.
-Of the many complaints filed against Talus/FPT/Crescent, poor customer service was among the most common.
+Unfortunately, many of the complaints filed against Talus cite poor customer service as a common problem.
 There are many complaints from merchants alleging they received unhelpful and even rude customer service from the company’s employees.
 Providing high-quality customer service is a challenge for even the best of companies.
-However, the overwhelmingly negative feedback about this issue from customers is yet another reason to avoid doing business with Talus Payments.
+However, the overwhelmingly negative feedback about this issue from customers is yet another reason to avoid doing business with Talus Pay.

 Negative Reviews & Complaints

-Talus Payments has been accredited by the BBB since April 2017 and currently has a B+ rating.
-The company currently has 43 complaints, 23 of which have been filed within the last twelve months.
-Many merchants complain of receiving repeated, unwanted calls from Talus.
+Many merchants complain of receiving repeated, unwanted calls from Talus and its network of independent sales agents.
 Sometimes, this goes on for years.
 The word “harassment” comes up again and again in the reviews.
 These are not tactics a healthy, responsible company resorts to.

 Another recurring complaint comes from merchants hit with unexpected charges after signing a single page of a contract on a tablet without ever actually being able to read the whole document.
 They then find themselves unable to get out of the three-year deal they unwittingly signed without being charged a $295+ fee.